A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions.
-It is an important branch of chemistry as it can help us to understand how reactions occur and how to control them.
+It is an important branch of chemistry as it helps us understand how reactions occur and how to control them.
 The rate of a reaction is the change in concentration of a reactant or product over time.

 Basic Concepts